cggos/tsdf-fusion-python/README.md

 <img src="images/fusion-movie.gif" height=250px align="right"/>

 This is a lightweight python script that fuses multiple registered color and depth images into a projective truncated signed distance function (TSDF) volume, which can then be used to create high quality 3D surface meshes and point clouds.
-Tested on Ubuntu 16.04.

 An older CUDA/C++ version can be found [here](https://github.com/andyzeng/tsdf-fusion).